RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 ### Step 5:

 The next step is building the Fabric configuration using the "make provision" command.
 This will generate all intended configurations, devices containers on CVP and all related documentation.
+Note that all the configuration changes pushed by Ansible will be pending on CVP until the user execute these changes.

 ```bash
 ➜  AristaValidatedDesigns make fabric-provision